 Slowly we crept closer and closer to our destination.
 When we were about 10 M from Valletta I hailed, as is required, Valletta Control on the VHF, first on channel 12 and then on 16.
 They responded and asked us to switch to channel 9.
 They asked for the name of our vessel but they had a hard time with “Thetis.”
 I had to spell it: “Tango, Hotel, Echo, Tango, India, Sierra.”
 Then they asked for our flag, the number of passengers and crew, and the name of our agent.
 After I replied with the information and that we had no agent they responded, just like the last time I came to Malta, with “Proceed and report when you are 1 mile from the harbor.”

 When we were about 5 M from the shore we acquired a GSM signal and I was able to sent an SMS message to Rozina, who is not only my brother Nikos’ friend but also Manos’ cousin, that we are all safe.
 She called us back almost immediately.
-The weather in Athens is very bad.
-Nikos is away on a motorcycle rally, but they had all being wearied about us.
+The weather in Athens was very bad.
+Nikos was away on a motorcycle rally, but they had all being wearied about us.
 I then called my wife Alice in Washington D.C.
 She was rather surprised that we had made such good time and sounded very relieved.
 Manos called his wife Mary but she was out and he left her voice mail.

 About 1 M from the harbor, I reported on the VHF, as we were directed.
 We were told to go directly to the customs in Marsamxett.
 We need not anchor off but we were to dock next to the “black schooner.”
 We entered the harbor and following both my memory from my last trip in 1996 as well as the plan in the 2001 edition of the Mediterranean Almanac, we headed for the S side of Manoel Island in the Lazzareto Creek.
-Tired as were, we could not locate a docking space by a black schooner.
+Tired as we were, we could not locate a docking space by a black schooner.
 We were hailed in the VHF and after a somewhat confusing conversation it dawned on me that they wanted us to go to the Msida Creek [35° 53.8 N 14° 30 E] instead.
 Sure enough, as soon as we entered the creek there was a uniformed gentleman waiving for us and indicating to come side-to.
 We waved back that we had understood and made a wide turn to allow us to put up the fenders and docking lines.
 Then we made our approach.
 Two customs officials were waiting for us and caught our lines.
 With their help the maneuver was executed without any trouble despite the rather brisk wind.
 Imagine Greek officials ever condescending to be so helpful!
 We had definitely arrived in a different country.

 We had arrived in Malta.
 The local time, one hour ahead of Greek time, was 1500.
 We had traveled 411.8 M from Kythera.
 I got our passports and the ship’s papers and followed the officials to a nearby office, right next to the black schooner which was totally on the ground and used as a restaurant.
 At the office the officials were friendly, polite, and above all efficient.
 They asked if we had aboard any pets, firearms, or drugs, in that order.
 They did like my computer printed crew list.
 Another uniformed man, a policeman, took a second crew list and looked at our passports.
-They had a large ledger into with pertinent information about Thetis was already entered: Thetis, Greek registry, registration number: 3643, owner: Vasilis Riginos, my address in Washington D.C., her length and beam etc. I was very impressed and asked them how they got all of this information.
+They had a large ledger into which pertinent information about Thetis was already entered: Thetis, Greek registry, registration number: 3643, owner: Vasilis Riginos, my address in Washington D.C., her length and beam, etc. I was very impressed and asked them how they got all of this information.
 The answer is simple.
 They keep good computerized records.
 So when we declared via the VHF the name of our yacht and her nationality all they had to do was to pull the record of her 1996 visit.
 Very impressive and efficient.

 They asked us to move Thetis away from the customs area and to come inside the breakwater and tie side-to next to the “black schooner” and the Marina Office.
 We were to understand that when the office opens tomorrow they most likely will assign us another berth for our stay here in Malta.
 They not only once again helped us with the lines but also showed us where the showers and washing facilities were.